OpenHumans/jhoauth-refresh/README.md

 # JupyterHub OAuth2 Token Refresher

-Jupyter notebook extension that keeps refreshing your OAuth2 tokens.
+Jupyter notebook extension that periodically asks a service for a token and stores it in an environment variable.

 ## Install